hyperledger/fabric/docs/source/private_data_tutorial.rst

 :guilabel:`Try it yourself`

-Before installing, defining, and using the marbles private data chaincode below, we need to start the BYFN network.
+Before installing, defining, and using the marbles private data chaincode below, we need to start the Fabric test network.
 For the sake of this tutorial, we want to operate from a known initial state.
 The following command will kill any active or stale docker containers and remove previously generated artifacts.
 Therefore let's run the following command to clean up any previous
 environments:

 .. code:: bash

-   cd fabric-samples/first-network
+   cd fabric-samples/test-network
-   ./byfn.sh down
+   ./network.sh down

 If you've already run through this tutorial, you'll also want to delete the underlying docker containers for the marbles private data chaincode.
 Let's run